origo-map/origo-documentation/content/controls.md

 `autocompletePlacement` | placement of the autocomplete suggestions.
 Can be search, left or floating.
 Defaults to search.
 `searchlistOptions` | object with options for the searchlist.
 By setting the placement option the searchlist is activated.

+searchList: When the user presses Enter, a new window opens, which can be used to interact with the search results

 searchlistOptions | Description
 ---|---
 `placement` | placement of the result.
 Can be left or floating and is activated by hitting enter (defaults to nothing).